Jean-Louis Bruguière: Biography

 The latest in a long line of magistrates (eleven generations), Bruguière studied at the Institut d'Etudes Politiques de Paris and took part in the May 1968 protests.
 He continued his education at the École Nationale de la Magistrature.
 Appointed to Évreux, he made himself known through an affair involving illegal vehicle registration cards by naming the police director as the culprit.
 Appointed to Paris in 1976, he began an attack on local pimps (in particular the Madame Claude network), eventually having to work under police protection.

 In 1982 Bruguière declared accused Japanese cannibal Issei Sagawa unfit to stand trial by reason of insanity and Sagawa was extradited from France to Japan where he was eventually released.

 Following street gunfire in 1982, Bruguière turned himself towards anti-terrorism, expanding his network and targeting in particular the far-left group Action Directe.
 In 1986 an anti-terrorism division was formed in Paris.
 A year later his apartment was targeted in a grenade attack; Bruguière, however, continued his fight.
 In 1994, he tracked down and captured one of the world's most wanted terrorists, Carlos (the Jackal).

 Possibly his biggest case (in terms of number of people involved) was that of UTA Flight 772 which was sabotaged over the Sahara Desert in 1989 with the loss of 170 lives.
 Bruguière was instrumental in having six Libyans prosecuted in Paris and convicted in absentia.
 However, in the 2001 book Manipulations Africaines, he was accused by the French journalist Pierre Péan of having deliberately ignored evidence pointing to Lebanon, Syria and Iran in order to put the blame on Libya.

+He was also instrumental behind the controversial 1998 mass trial of 138 suspected members of the "Chalabi network" that supported the Armed Islamic Group (GIA) during the Algerian Civil War.

 Bruguière counselled Italian senator Paolo Guzzanti (Forza Italia), in charge of the Mitrokhin Commission, endorsing the old thesis, once supported by the CIA, according to which the Soviet Union was behind Mehmet Ali Agca's 1981 assassination attempt on Pope John Paul II.
 The Mitrokhin Commission has been discredited following a manipulation by a network to defame Prime minister Romano Prodi and other political opponents of Berlusconi, by claiming they worked for the KGB.
-The network included Mario Scaramella, arrested in December 2006, the head of SISMI Nicolò Pollari, n°2 of SISMI Marco Mancini (both indicted in the Imam Rapito affair), as well as Robert Seldon Lady, CIA station chief in Milan, also indicted in the Imam Rapito affair.
+The network included Mario Scaramella, arrested in December 2006, the head of SISMI Nicolò Pollari, n°2 of SISMI Marco Mancini (both indicted in the Abu Omar case), as well as Robert Seldon Lady, CIA station chief in Milan, also indicted in the Imam Rapito affair.

 He was called as a witness in May 2007 by the defendants of a trial involving members suspected to have provided logistical support to the Moroccan Islamic Combatant Group (GICM), involved in the 2003 Casablanca bombings.
 He had been in charge of the investigations concerning this case, and the defendants' lawyer questioned his methods.

 He sits on the Board of Advisors of the Chertoff Group, headed by Michael Chertoff.